 - There are unique considerations to make when handicapping teams in the playoffs

-- The NBA Championships are a distinctly advantageous time to bet against the public
+- The NBA Finals are a distinctly advantageous time to bet against the public

-The NBA Championships provide endless entertainment for basketball fans and sports bettors alike.
-As the culmination of one of the longest seasons in professional sports, the NBA playoffs generate a great deal of fanfare and public conversation, which combines with a best-of-seven elimination format to provide uniquely valuable opportunities for bettors with the right strategy.
+Betting on the NBA playoffs provides endless entertainment for basketball fans and dedicated sports bettors alike.
+As the culmination of one of the longest seasons in professional sports, the NBA post-season generates a great deal of fanfare and public conversation.
+From the first round all the way through to the NBA Finals, the best-of-seven elimination format provides uniquely valuable opportunities for bettors with the right NBA playoff betting strategy.

-Follow this comprehensive guide to betting on the NBA post-season for a break down of the type of bets you can make on the NBA playoffs and tips n’ tricks that will help you formulate the best strategy for betting on the NBA Championships.
+Follow this comprehensive guide for expert advice on how to bet the NBA playoffs.
+We’ll break down the type of bets you can make during the NBA post-season and share tips n’ tricks that will help you formulate the best strategy for betting on the NBA Championships.

 Bets Available During the NBA Playoffs